rlseaton/superdogpit/README.md

 This takes care of making sure you have all the right mods in all the right places, and manages individual modpack installations for you.
 It really does take a lot of the hassle out of connecting to a modded server.

+You might get a warning when you try to play the game about *Modpack Requirements* telling you to use more memory.
+You can just press "OK" and it will work just fine.
+You can modify the amount of memory used by each modpack through the launcher should you choose.

 From this point forward, connecting to and playing on the Dogpit: Unleashed server works just like any other Minecraft experience.